“I’ll give you power, little toy. Three nights.”

 “Mmm.
 So we steal the woman, and she does things with us,” muses Chase.

-Celia didn’t even notice when his fingers slid up her vagina, the touch was that light.
-They absently stroke her inner walls back and forth.
+Celia didn’t even notice when his fingers slid up her pussy, the touch was that light.
+They absently stroke against her inner walls, back and forth.
+She very much feels that.

 Celia: When he puts it like that it’s not much of a deal.
 They already have her.
 Spread open.
 Pliant.
 Willing.
 She can’t bore them.
 Boredom means death, she’s sure of it.